bm2-lab/mtSC/README.md

-# mtSC:Integrating multiple references for single cell assignment
+# mtSC: Integrating multiple references for single cell assignment
 ## Introduction
-mtSC is a flexible single-cell assignment framework that integrates multiple references based on multitask deep metric learning designed specifically for cell type identification within tissues with multiple single-cell sequencing data as references.
-We evaluated mtSC on a comprehensive set of publicly available benchmark datasets and demonstrated its state-of-the-art effectiveness for integrative single-cell assignment with multiple references.
-For a detailed description of the algorithm, please see our manuscript.
+mtSC is a novel, flexible and generalized multitask deep metric learning-based framework for single cell assignment based on multiple references.
+Previous strategies for single-cell assignment with multiple references rely on data- or decision-level integration, while limitations remain.
+Different from the previous strategies, mtSC regards each reference dataset as a task, and different tasks can be complementary to improve single-cell assignment, while the overcorrection of the batch effect can be avoided.
+Such a novel integration strategy provides a flexible and reliable way to integrate related reference datasets.
+On the other hand, two additional advantages of mtSC were proven in this study: (1) mtSC performs increasingly better as the number of reference datasets increases, and (2) mtSC enables cross-species single-cell assignment, especially for specific tissues with very few sequencing datasets available for a specific species.
+These two characteristics of mtSC are of great potential utility when much more sequencing data on different species have accumulated in the future.
+## Workflow
 ![](https://github.com/bm2-lab/mtSC/blob/master/mtSC_workflow.jpg)

+mtSC comprises two main steps: model learning and cell assignment.
+(1) In the model learning process of mtSC, each dataset is considered a single task, and a corresponding loss is calculated.
+All the losses are added together and utilized to update the model parameters through a backpropagation algorithm, then the parameter-shared deep metric learning network (PS-DMLN) was trained for the next cell assignment process.
+(2) In the cell assignment process of mtSC, the trained PS-DMLN is utilized to transform the query cells.
+Then, the transformed query cells are compared against transformed reference cells, and the predicted cell type with the highest similarity among all the transformed reference datasets is obtained.

 ## Install
 Environment: Python>=3.6